Japan · work sponsored

 Overview

-The Specified Skilled Worker (SSW) Type 1 visa was introduced in 2019 and significantly expanded in 2024.
-It covers 16 designated industries including nursing care, agriculture, construction, food services, manufacturing, hospitality, and more.
-Applicants must pass an industry-specific skills test and a Japanese language test (JLPT N4 or equivalent).
+The Specified Skilled Worker (SSW) Type 1 visa was introduced in 2019 and has been expanded across 19 employment fields including nursing care, building cleaning, construction, manufacturing, food services, agriculture, fisheries, accommodation, transport and other shortage sectors.
+Applicants generally must pass an industry-specific skills test and a Japanese language test (JLPT N4 or JFT-Basic), unless exempt through qualifying technical-intern training.
 SSW-1 does not lead directly to permanent residence and is limited to 5 years.
-However, holders can transition to SSW-2 (which does lead to PR) in construction, shipbuilding, and other qualifying sectors.
+However, holders can transition to SSW-2 in eligible sectors, which has no overall stay limit and permits family accompaniment.

 Guidance by nationality